 Trinidad helped define the sound of the Caribbean with the steel pan (invented in Port of Spain in the 1930s), soca and calypso.
 Each style can be heard during Carnival, though for calypso in particular it’s worth visiting Tobago during the island’s Heritage Festival when an X-Factor style competition takes place to crown a calpyso “monarch”.

 To get to grips with the island’s deep-rooted Indian heritage head to Carapichaima, where you’ll find an impressive statue of monkey god Hanuman, as well as a striking Hindu temple built on the seabed.

 What if I want to party?

-T&T’s Carnival is one of the world’s ultimate street festivals, a blur of ear-splitting sound systems and barely there costumes that takes over Port of Spain for a fortnight each February (check out our Carnival Calendar here).
+T&T’s Carnival is one of the world’s ultimate street festivals, a blur of ear-splitting sound systems and barely there costumes that takes over Port of Spain for a fortnight each February.
 The catch is the fierce competition to secure a spot in a “mas band” or to find a room anywhere near the action.